Methadone Clinic Schenectady, NY

 Conifer Park Inc Msw Ip

-Conifer Park Inc Msw Ip is a methadone clinic in Schenectady, NY situated in Schenectady County at 79 Glenridge Road, 12302 zip code area that also includes suboxone treatment.
-Conifer Park Inc Msw Ip provides buprenorphine detox, relapse prevention from naltrexone and methadone detox.
-In addition, Conifer Park Inc Msw Ip offers mentoring/peer support, mental health services and self-help groups.
+Conifer Park Inc Msw Ip is a methadone treatment center in Schenectady, NY located at 79 Glenridge Road, 12302 zip code area.
+Conifer Park Inc Msw Ip provides methadone detox, buprenorphine maintenance and relapse prevention from naltrexone.
+Also, Conifer Park Inc Msw Ip offers self-help groups, early intervention for HIV and mental health services.
 Conifer Park Inc Msw Ip includes opioid treatment for adults and young adults.
-Conifer Park Inc Msw Ip also offers detox treatment that includes: cocaine detoxification, benzodiazepines detoxification and alcohol detox.
+Conifer Park Inc Msw Ip also offers detox service that includes: opioid detox, methamphetamines detoxification and alcohol detox.

 Conifer Park Inc Outpatient Clinic

-Conifer Park Inc Outpatient Clinic is a methadone clinic in Schenectady, NY situated at 600 Franklin Street, 2nd Floor, 12305 zip code area.
-Conifer Park Inc Outpatient Clinic provides relapse prevention from naltrexone, methadone maintenance and buprenorphine maintenance.
-In addition, Conifer Park Inc Outpatient Clinic provides housing services, self-help groups and case management.
+Conifer Park Inc Outpatient Clinic is a methadone clinic in Schenectady, NY situated at 600 Franklin Street, 2nd Floor, 12305 zip code.
+Conifer Park Inc Outpatient Clinic provides relapse prevention from naltrexone, buprenorphine maintenance and methadone maintenance.
+Also, Conifer Park Inc Outpatient Clinic offers case management, self-help groups and mental health services.
 Conifer Park Inc Outpatient Clinic includes opioid treatment for children and adolescents.

 New Choices Recovery Center Op

-New Choices Recovery Center Op is a methadone clinic in Schenectady, NY located at 728 State Street, 12307 zip code.
-New Choices Recovery Center Op provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration.
-In addition, New Choices Recovery Center Op offers housing services, social skills development and mentoring/peer support.
-New Choices Recovery Center Op provides opioid treatment for young adults and adults.
+New Choices Recovery Center Op is a methadone clinic in Schenectady, NY located at 728 State Street, 12307 zip code area.
+New Choices Recovery Center Op provides relapse prevention from naltrexone, buprenorphine maintenance and naltrexone administration.
+Also, New Choices Recovery Center Op offers mental health services, case management and recovery coaches.
+New Choices Recovery Center Op includes opioid treatment for young adults and adults.

 Call (866) 434-2077 for 24/7 help with treatment.